DavidCEllis/ducktools-jsonkit/README.md

 `dump` and `dumps` provide a `default` argument which achieves the same result without needing to subclass.

-However, there seems to be some desire for either a registry or some `__json__` magic method to 'improve' the situation.
-I disagree with the idea of a global registry or using a fixed method name (that in some modules alreayd has uses).

-This module provides some methods
+This module provides some functions and function generators that can be used as values for this `default` argument to serialize some standard classes and custom classes.

-## Wait, did I see you use exec ##
+## Exec? ##

-Yes.
+Yes this uses exec.

 While calling exec is slow, the resulting static functions are faster than their dynamic equivalents.
-This is noticeable when serializing a lot of the same class.
+This is noticeable when serializing a lot of instances of the same class.
 As the results are cached, the cost of `exec` is only paid the first time.

 ## Methods ##